open-geotechnical/ogt-go/README.md

 ogt-ags-go
 ===================

-The AGS file format is a data exchange format used extensively used in GeoTechnical engineering, and almost a defacto standard.
+The [AGS](http://ags.org.uk) file format is a data exchange format used extensively used in GeoTechnical engineering.

-This is R&D with ags4 data format in golang, so please have fun.
+This is R&D with [ags4 data format](http://www.agsdataformat.com/datafransferv4/intro.php)

-Disclaimer..
-This is experimenting with an online server and rapid ags ref server upon IOT.. please have fun.. could it be usable ??
+in golang.

+Disclaimer: This is experimental, not to be taken seriously yet, and is an independant project not sanctioned by AGS.

 [![GoDoc](https://godoc.org/github.com/open-geotechnical/ogt-ags-go?status.svg)](https://godoc.org/github.com/open-geotechnical/ogt-ags-go)